robertosousa1/robertosousa1/README.md

 ## 📫 How to reach me

-I love to talk to people and discuss tech!
-You can reach me out on any channels below!

 - 🔗 I have a personal website at [robertosousa1/timeline](https://robertosousa1.github.io/timeline/) where I tell about events in which I participated.
 - 📧 You can also send me an [email](mailto:robertosousa1@uol.com.br)